reginaldford/sms/readme.md

 `putln("Hello world!");`

 SMS versions have 2 significant figures (like 0.160) during a milestone point.
-At these points, only unit tests are developed and documentation (like this readme) is updated, and a release is created.
+During these versions, development focuses on documentation, unit tests, and bugs.

-SMS versions with 3 significant figures (like 0.161) are in development, so they may lack documentation for new features, and might have unannounced changes to existing features.
+SMS versions with 3 significant figures (like 0.161) are in feature development, so they may lack documentation for new features, and might have unannounced changes to existing features, are are generally less stable than the milestone versions.
+This readme is only syncronized with the last milestone version.

-Line comments start with `#` which causes the remainder of the line to be ignored.

 # Cheat Sheet

 Click on the chapter names below to expand the cheat sheet for that chapter.
+Line comments start with `#`.

 <details>
   <summary>Math</summary>